timbarrass/redis.workflow/README.md

 Discussion of some design principles, and tests, can be found at http://timbar.blogspot.com .

-## Getting started -- a sample client application
+## Getting started with a sample client application
-This is a simple example application that configures a workflow containing 4 tasks, submits and handles the task turnover:
+This is a simple example application that configures a workflow containing 4 tasks, submits and handles the task turnover.
+You'll need an instance of Redis running on localhost.

     public class Program
     {